Donald Trump’s return marks a chance for Europe’s Renaissance

 If there was still any doubt about the infiltration of radical Islam in Western Europe, the recent report from the French state security services has laid it to rest.
 The Muslim Brotherhood—a global Islamist network with a clear anti-Western, anti-democratic ideology—has successfully embedded itself within French institutions.

-Its members hold positions in education, culture, civil administration, and even serve in advisory roles within government.
+Its members hold positions in education, culture, and civil administration and also serve in advisory roles within government.

 This phenomenon is not accidental.
 It is the result of a long-term strategy known as “entrism”: the slow, calculated, and quiet infiltration of Western institutions to reshape them from within.
 Their goal is not integration: it is domination.